1982 Detroit Grand Prix

-The 1982 Detroit Grand Prix was a Formula One motor race held on June 6, 1982, in Detroit, Michigan.
+The 1982 Detroit Grand Prix was a Formula One motor race held in Detroit, Michigan on June 6, 1982.
+It was the seventh race of the 1982 Formula One World Championship, and the first Formula One race to be held in Detroit.

+The 62-lap race was won by John Watson, driving a McLaren-Ford, with Eddie Cheever second in a Ligier-Matra and Didier Pironi third in a Ferrari.

 Summary

 Qualifying

 Due to organizational problems, extra practice planned for Thursday was cancelled, and the first qualifying session on Friday had to be postponed.
 There was time for only a one-hour practice session on Friday, and so qualifying would take place on Saturday in two one-hour sessions, four hours apart.
 Saturday was cold and overcast with a threat of rain, and nearly all the drivers scrambled to get a time in on the dry track while they could, with many spins and trips down the escape roads of the unfamiliar circuit.
 The afternoon session was wet throughout, as expected, and the times from the morning session did indeed determine the grid.

-Alain Prost took Renault's sixth pole in seven races on the season with a lap of 1:48.537, an average of less than 83 miles per hour (134 kilometers per hour), slower than Monaco.
+Alain Prost took Renault's sixth pole in seven races on the season with a lap of 1:48.537, an average of less than 83 mph (134 kilometers per hour), slower than Monaco.
 Andrea de Cesaris, the only non-Renault driver with a pole so far in 1982 (Long Beach), put his Alfa Romeo alongside Prost on the front row with a 1:48.872, ahead of the Williams of Keke Rosberg.
 For the second straight race, Ferrari had only one entry following the death of Gilles Villeneuve in Belgium four weeks earlier, and Didier Pironi qualified it in fourth spot.

 The lone American driver in the race, Eddie Cheever, put on a fine show for the home crowd, placing his Ligier ninth, behind the Lotus pair of Nigel Mansell and Elio de Angelis and just ahead of Niki Lauda's McLaren.
 The biggest surprise, however, was seeing defending World Champion Nelson Piquet at the bottom of the time sheets.
 Problems with the BMW engines in both his race car and spare during the morning session and rain in the afternoon combined to keep him off the grid for Sunday's race.
 This is one of only two instances of a reigning World Champion failing to qualify for a Grand Prix, the other being when Jody Scheckter failed to qualify for the 1980 Canadian Grand Prix.